 A. Sense of Scripture

 Hebrew scripture makes sense through the whole living body.
-The Morgan Bible originally incorporated solely in paintings Hebrew scripture recognized in Louis IX’s court to be the written word of God.
 Hebrew scripture is elliptical and fraught with important word choices and verbal relationships.
 A best-selling literary scholar described one of the sources of Hebrew scripture thus:

 Notoriously not a visual author, J [a textual component of Hebrew scripture] makes dynamism and movement count for more than the external world as we see it.
 No other great writer cares less than J does to tell us how persons, places, and things look. …J’s art, and not the Hebrew language, invented the most characteristic element in the Hebrew Bible, which is a preference for time over space, hearing over seeing, the word over the visual image.[5]